What do A and T mean in MBTI personality test? Complete analysis of the differences in personality between T and A

 • Good at leading projects and teams

-• Able to make quick decisions when encountering difficulties
+• Make decisions quickly when encountering difficulties

 • Don't pay too much attention to details

-2. Social features
+2. Social characteristics

-• Ability to express one’s thoughts calmly
+• Be able to express your thoughts calmly

-• Clear sense of interpersonal boundaries
+• A clear sense of human boundaries

 3. Self-management

-• Put less unnecessary pressure on yourself
+• Give yourself less unnecessary pressure

 • Able to allocate time and energy reasonably

-• Have confidence in your own judgment
+• Be confident in your own judgment

-1. Stress coping
+1. Stress response

 2. Decision-making behavior:

-3. Self-awareness level:
+3. Self-cognitive level:

 1. Establish a healthy stress management mechanism

-• Develop regular exercise habits
+• Cultivate regular exercise habits

-• Establish effective channels for emotional release
+• Establish effective channels for emotional catharsis

 2. Strengthen self-worth identity